fracz/supla-filesensors/README.md

 If you can save a measurement in the file, this project will allow you to display it in the SUPLA.

+If you want to use it, you can have your SUPLA account on official public `cloud.supla.org` service, but you need some machine to run `supla-filesensors` for you.
+It may be anything running linux, e.g. RaspberryPi or any Raspberry-like creation, VPS, your laptop etc.

 # Supported sensors

 * `TEMPERATURE` - sends a value from file as a temperature (channel type pretends to be a DS18B20 thermometer)